fardjad/node-parse-my-command/README.md

 ## Error Handling

-`partialParse` throws errors in the following cases:
+`partialParse` throws in the following cases:

 1. In all cases where your `Command` with the
    [default `exitCallback`](https://github.com/tj/commander.js#override-exit-and-output-handling)
    would throw an error (e.g. when displaying help)
-2. In all cases where your command would throw an error before an action is executed (e.g. when a required option is missing)
+2. In all cases where your command would throw an error before an action is executed except for when a required `Option` (not to be confused with an `Argument`) is missing (missing options are returned in the result instead).

 ## How It Works and Limitations